-Danish Vikings and their left historical landmarks
+Danish Vikings and their left historical landmarks in Denmark

-is Vikings and Viking Country
+is Vikings - and also Viking Country

 Trelleborg Ring Fortress built by King Harald Bluetooth

 around 980 A.C. - is a great tourist venue.

 Viking Culture & Viking Era